2012 BMW X6 Interior

 - "X6 mirrors the X5 SUV for control layout, with most functions governed by BMW's iDrive console knob and center dash top display.
 Frequently used audio and climate controls are thankfully separate from the iDrive system, but those adjustments governed by iDrive require a long look from the road.
 The optional navigation system demands frustrating interaction with complex controls and cryptic markings.
 The available head-up instrument display can show navigation route guidance - a nice convenience.” -- Consumer Guide

-The X6 is an interesting compromise between coupe and SUV, and its cargo space falls between the two categories.
-Reviewers say it has a decent amount of cargo space, since you can haul most anything you need to, but it’s still small compared to other midsize SUVs.
+Reviewers say the X6 has a decent amount of cargo space, but it’s still small compared to other midsize SUVs'.
 With the rear seats up, the X6 has 25.6 cubic feet of cargo space, and with the rear seats folded, that number grows to 59.7 cubic feet.
 This is comparable to the storage space offered in its closest competitor, the Acura ZDX, which has 27.5 cubic feet with the second row up and 57.3 with the second row down.
 However, it has considerably less space than other midsize competitors like the 2012 Mercedes-Benz M-Class, which has 36.2 cubic feet of cargo space before folding its rear seats flat to offer 71 cubic feet.

 - "X6's hatchback design affords more cargo room than a traditional coupe or sedan.
 The cargo hold extends back a good amount, but it's not very tall.
 A large under-floor storage area is welcome, and the lid has a convenient strut to support it.
 Interior storage consists of decently sized door pockets, but the center console and glovebox are on the small side." -- Consumer Guide